falco442/JoomlaCake/README.md

 ## Notes

 * The version of CakePHP I used is the 2.6.7
 * This application allows all logged in users to do anything.
-Be careful
+Be careful.